 It's probably best to begin within walking distance of Dal's main campus.
-See Walk to Dal for a list of streets within a 20-minute walk.
+See Walk to Campus for a helpful map of the city and the campus.
 If you need to look further out, see Transit & Transportation to learn more about getting around town.

 Halifax Regional Municipality